 Guests can freely explore the exterior of the castle.
-If you wish, it is also possible to opt for a free guided tour of the surroundings of Buda Castle to find out more about the rich history of the former royal palace.
-It’s up to you to choose how much you wish to tip the tour guide.
+If you wish, you can also join a free guided tour of the surroundings of Buda Castle to find out more about the rich history of the former royal palace.

 👉 Looking for tips and recommendations?
 Here are all of Captain Ulysses’ suggestions!

 🛏️ Accommodation: if you’re looking for an accommodation in Budapest, Captain Ulysses highly recommends Expedia.
 You’ll find a wide choice of hotels, hostels and apartments in the Hungarian capital.
 The Captain recommends in particular:

 – tight budget: Avenue Hostel

 🎟️ Activities: as for booking visits and tourist activities, Captain Ulysses recommends three websites: GetYourGuide, Tiqets and Civitatis.
 Guided tours, cruises, skip-the-line tickets, tourist activities… there’s plenty to choose from!